Neuro-Ophthalmology & Neuro-Otology

 • Treatment should be directed at the suspected cause.

 The complaints and findings in patients with failed back surgery syndrome depend very much on the causes of individual cases.
 Patients with the disorder report varying degrees of back or leg pain with or without neurologic deficit that they regard as debilitating or disabling.
 Symptoms are commonly present for more than 6 months.
 Those most severely affected have cauda equina dysfunction.
 Symptoms may predominate in the back (axial) or legs (radicular or pseudo radicular).
 Axial symptoms may include unremitting or episodic low back pain accentuated by static postures or motion.
-Lumbar spine instability has been implicated as a cause of axial pain and may include "overt" instability, such as that seen with dynamic radiographs and iatrogenic spondylolisthesis, or "covert" instability as described by Masferrer, in which painful micromotion is suspected at the interspace level (45).
+Lumbar spine instability has been implicated as a cause of axial pain and may include "overt" instability, such as that seen with dynamic radiographs and iatrogenic spondylolisthesis, or "covert" instability as described by Masferrer, in which painful micromotion is suspected at the interspace level (47).
 In both instances, the spine is unable to tolerate static postures or loading without pain.
 A disruption of the lumbar disc or "joint space" with the index procedure may be sufficient to cause these symptoms although posterior column and support ligament damage generally increase instability.
 Fox demonstrated radiographic instability in 30% of postoperative decompressive laminectomy patients.
-This figure increased dramatically to over 70% if preoperative subluxation was seen (23).
+This figure increased dramatically to over 70% if preoperative subluxation was seen (24).
 Some feel that cases of failed back surgery syndrome due to instability resulting from decompression may be reduced by performing lumbar fusion with the index procedure (14).
 Extremity symptomatology may evidence radiculopathy (nerve root pain with demonstrable neurologic deficit) or radiculitis (nerve root pain only).
 Referred pain from spinal structures such as the annulus (groin pain) and facet joint and sacro-iliac joint (truncated radicular distribution) may mimic radicular complaints.
-Neuropathic pain in the extremity, distinguished by its characteristically disagreeable nature, must also be considered.
-The etiologies of radicular pain in failed back surgery syndrome include recurrent disc hernia, lateral or foraminal stenosis, nerve root injury, and epidural fibrosis.
+The etiologies of radicular pain in failed back surgery syndrome include recurrent disc herniation, lateral or foraminal stenosis, nerve root injury, and epidural fibrosis.
 Foraminal stenosis may result from discectomy with interspace collapse or iatrogenic spondylolisthesis following facetectomy and laminectomy.
 Instability of the spine can produce episodic nerve entrapment with certain postures or activities accentuating subluxation.
-Epidural fibrosis with tethering of the thecal sac and nerve roots may result in local and referred pain as well as radicular symptomatology (55).
+Epidural fibrosis with tethering of the thecal sac and nerve roots may result in local and referred pain as well as radicular symptomatology (57).

 Painful internal fixation with spine fusion results from hardware malpositioning with nerve root injury or entrapment, loosening or dislodgement with soft tissue and neural element pain, and the generation of an inflammatory response with focal or referred symptoms.
 With hardware in place, chronic low-grade spondylodiscitis or frank infection are heightened concerns.
 Failed fusion can also be asymptomatic.
 The dissection required for internal fixation placement and the significant muscle compression generated by fixed retractor systems utilized in posterolateral fusion procedures with pedicle screw fixation has been shown by histological study and EMG to cause areas of permanent muscle dysfunction and fibrosis described as "fusion disease."